The 30 Top Emerging Travel Destinations for 2020

 7. Gothenburg, Sweden

 The World's Most Sustainable Destination according to the Global Destination Sustainability Index, Sweden's second-city is an exemplar of what responsible tourism development should look like in the 2020s.
-Check out the picture-perfect 17th century district of Haga, chow down on some fresh seafood at the "Fish Church," or visit Scandinavia's largest amusement park Liseberg during the holidays, when it transforms into an enchanted Christmas market.
+You can check out the picture-perfect 17th century district of Haga, chow down on some fresh seafood at the "Fish Church," or visit Scandinavia's largest amusement park Liseberg during the holidays, when it transforms into an enchanted Christmas market.
 So hip it would probably bristle at the moniker, Gothenburg offers the coolest city break on the continent.

 When to Visit: May to September for warm weather; Late November to March for cold-weather activities